MihaiBobeica/HelinDataPuzzle/README.md

 2. There are 84 words which contain the letter 'u'
 3. There are 13 words which contain the letter 'y'

-Thus, we need to check only a total of 194 376, which is still a lot, but manageable.
+Thus, we need to check only a total of $194 376$ pairs, which is still a lot, but manageable.
 It is definetly better than $2197 * 10^9$.

 ## Introducing bitwise operations